uk-gov-mirror/hmcts.cnp-plum-recipes-service/README.md

 ## API

-The Rhubarb Recipes service has an API (in Azure API Management Service) set up in Terraform.
+The Plum Recipes service has an API (in Azure API Management Service) set up in Terraform.
 The API serves as a proxy that lets authenticated requests reach specific endpoints of the service (in this case, the "Find all your recipes" (/recipes) endpoint).
 A request, in order to be let through, must meet the following requirements: